Cyber and Information Security

 - Cloud security strategy

 Cybersecurity is a large part of Information Security, but it is not the whole box and dice.
-I have come across many people in my travels who forget that the best defence against cyber attack and the greatest weaknesses against same are people.
-Logically then, people are the asset you want to put the most effort into when developing an information security strategy.
+Lack of process and people issues are significant vectors for attack.
+Logically then, people issues need significant effort into when developing an information security strategy.

 A castle in cyberspace